 The most common and useful filing for individual bankruptcy is under Chapter 7.
 Under this chapter Debtors keep all property protected by exemptions.
 Most Chapter 7 personal bankruptcy cases result in the debtor keeping all of his or her property.
 If there is non-exempt property, the Trustee will turn that property into cash and pay it to creditors.
 The debtor receives a discharge of debt and moves on with life.

 Another option available to individuals is Chapter 13 which is more like a personal reorganization.
 Under this chapter the net household disposable income is paid to a Trustee who, in turn, distributes the money to creditors who file proofs of claim.
 Chapter 13 cases run from 36 to 60 months, and upon completion of the case remaining unpaid debt is discharged.
 Chapter 13 is best suited to people whose mix of debts includes arrears in their home mortgage.
+High income households may not be eligible for Chapter 7 but may still discharge substantial debt by successfully completing a Chapter 13.
 Filing Chapter 13 will:

 - Stop a foreclosure